sskett/cosc301/README.md

     testing.ipynb

 ### Instructions
-1. Download the project from Github (_url_) into a suitable root folder
+1. Download the project from Github (_url_) into a suitable root folder and create the folder structure as above
+2. Download the Kaggle dataset into the `d00_source_data` folder (https://www.kaggle.com/competitions/nfl-big-data-bowl-2022/data - NOTE: requires account and competition access)
-2. Create a virtual environment (tested with Python 3.9.12)
+3. Create a virtual environment (tested with Python 3.9.12)
-3. Install project dependencies:
+4. Install project dependencies:
-   1. pip install numpy pandas matplotlib ...
+   1. pip install numpy pandas matplotlib scipy ray torch sklearn
-4. Set options in main.py for data processing
+5. Set options in main.py for data processing
+#### WARNING!
+Steps 5 and 6 have a long runtime and are resource intensive
 5. Run main.py
 6. Run analyse.py
+#### OPTIONAL
+7. The three notebooks, `clustering.ipynb`, `density_plots.ipynb` and `route_finder.ipynb` can be used in lieu of `analyse.py` for a more interactive exploration of the data or to focus on a particular aspect.
+Some additional non-essential functions exist in the notebooks as well